slycelote/caide/libcaide/README.md

 * `*.in` and `*.out` files contain sample input and output.
 You can add your own sample cases.
+  - Rename `*.out` file to `*.skip` to skip the test.
+  - Delete it or rename to something else to indicate that the etalon output is unknown.

+  (You can also do this in VsCaide GUI.)

 * `problem.ini` contains problem settings.
 * Source code file named `chefTEST` where you implement solution to the problem.
 Typically, this is the only file you need to edit.